Wenger out confirmed! Arsenal manager to step down after 22 years at the helm - NewsX

 “I managed the club with full commitment and integrity.
 I want to thank the staff, the players, the directors and the fans who make this club so special.
 I urge our fans to stand behind the team to finish on a high.
 To all the Arsenal lovers take care of the values of the club.
 My love and support for ever.”

-ALSO READ: Zlatan Ibrahimovic might rebound out of retirement for FIFA World Cup 2018For all the latest Indian Premier League - IPL 2018 News, download NewsX App
+ALSO READ: Zlatan Ibrahimovic might rebound out of retirement for FIFA World Cup 2018For all the latest Sports News, download NewsX App